 Remove any carpets or tiles and be sure to wash those out with your dish soap.
 Let everything air dry.
-Put a clean spare carpet back into the tank.
+Put a clean spare carpet back into the

 Make sure the cage is rinsed out thoroughly and dried.
-Be sure you wear a mask during cleanings and sniff the tank to make sure there is no harsh smell that could irritate your crested gecko.
+Be sure you wear a mask during cleanings and sniff the

 Other Cleaning Tasks

 Any porous materials must be baked.
 Set the oven to 250 degrees F, and bake them for 30 min.
 Check on them every 10 minutes so they do not char.

 Boil your ropes, and rocks in a dedicated pot for your gecko for 20 minutes.

 Once everything is done and accessories are dry and sanitary, put the habitat back together.
 Determine your gecko will not be overpowered by any smells from the bleach and place him inside.
 Be sure to put in some fresh water as well.